Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Introduction

-This work extends Bayesian learning by tackling both model misspecification and the presence of outliers by proposing a robust $m$-free energy criterion based on generalized logarithmic scoring rules.
-The predictive distribution resulting from the minimization of the proposed objective takes full advantage of ensembling, while at the same time reducing the effect of outliers.
-The proposed robust $m$-free energy criterion is justified by following a PAC-Bayes approach, and its enhanced robustness is also proved through the lens of its influence function \cite{hampel1974influence}.
-The theoretical findings are corroborated by experiments that highlight the enhanced generalization capabilities and calibration performance of the proposed learning criterion under model misspecification and with datasets corrupted by outliers.
-As an illustration, Figure \ref{fig:toy_example_comparison} shows that the predictive distribution resulting from the minimization of the proposed $m$-free energy criterion (see curves labelled as $\mathcal{J}_{t}^{10}$ for different values of $t$) is not only multimodal, but it can also better suppress the effect of outliers.
+This work extends standard Bayesian learning by concurrently tackling model misspecification, with respect to both likelihood and prior, and the presence of outliers.
+Specifically, the contributions of this paper are as follows. \begin{itemize} \item We introduce the $(m,t)$-robust Bayesian learning framework, which is underpinned by a novel free energy criterion based on ensemble-based loss measures and generalized logarithmic scoring rules.
+The predictive distribution resulting from the minimization of the proposed objective takes full advantage of ensembling, while at the same time reducing the effect of outliers. \item We generalize the $(m,t)$-robust Bayesian learning framework to encompass Rényi divergence-based prior regularizers, which allow to mitigate the detrimental effect of misspecified priors. \item We theoretically justify and analyze the proposed robust $m$-free energy criterion within the PAC-Bayesian framework, and we prove its enhanced robustness through the lens of the influence function \cite{hampel1974influence}. \item We present a wide array of experiments that corroborate the theoretical results, while also highlighting the enhanced generalization capabilities and calibration performance of the proposed learning criterion under model misspecification, prior misspecification and with data sets corrupted by outliers. \end{itemize}